kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 %}

 <br/>
 This is nothing new.
-In fact, this is more or less standard RL.
+In fact, this is more or less standard RL (with a few minor tweaks for simplicity).
 The difference is our starting point -- how we create the initial policy for refinement.

 In order to generate a good starting policy, we can make use of an LLM as a generalized function approximator.
 To do this, we provide the LLM with the gridworld environment rules and constraints discussed above, and then present it with